coderwilson/FFX_TAS_Python/README.md

 References:
 twitch.tv/coderwilson
-youtube.com/coderwilson (I don't use this any more, but it has some old stuff that's kinda fun) coderwilson@gmail.com - no solicitations please.
+youtube.com/coderwilson (I don't use this too much any more, but it has some old stuff that's kinda fun) coderwilson@gmail.com - no solicitations please.